-Tower Crane (as applicable)

-Comply with the requirements of the Occupational Health and Safety Act and Regulations for Construction Projects.

-Submit complete shop drawings for tower crane signed and sealed by a licensed professional engineer.
-Submit design loads, foundation details, details showing interface with permanent structure, and construction sequence as affected by installation of the crane.

-Shop drawings will be reviewed by the Consultant for general conformance with the geometry of the structure and for interference with the work.
-The Consultant will not review structural adequacy of the crane system.

-Where crane foundation is located on pile foundation of the permanent work, verify that loads imposed by the crane are within the specified capacities.

 Shop Drawings

 The review of shop drawings by the Consultant is for the sole purpose of ascertaining conformance with the general concept.
 The Consultant’s review does not constitute the Consultant’s approval of the detail design inherent in the shop drawings nor does it relieve the Contractor of its responsibility for errors or omissions in the shop drawings or of responsibility for meeting all requirements of the Contract Documents.